 The school regularly reviews how well all pupils with SEN are doing.
-There is a governor with responsibility for SEN and inclusion, and the SENCo feeds back to the governing body when necessary.
+There is a governor with responsibility for SEN and inclusion, and the SENCo feeds back on all SEN matters to TEFAT on a regular basis.

 How will the curriculum be matched to my child's needs?